okeeffed/cheat-sheets/GraphQL/GraphQL.md

 If we do not find an valid `id`, we will get null back.
 If there is no arg to the query, we get an error where it expects the `name of an argument`.

 # A realistic data source

+So we don't really want to use a static list of users - because that's not realistic.
+So let's use some different architectures that we can use to use GraphQL with.

+We could the server which hosts GraphQL and then any database.